Shu244/clouDL/README.md

 This package was developed using a Ubuntu 20.04 machine.

 First download the Google Cloud SDK following the steps [here](https://cloud.google.com/compute/docs/tutorials/python-guide).
 Next, activate your desired virtual conda environment.
-Download the zip for this repo and extract it to the desired folder.
+Clone this repo in your desired folder.
 Then run <code>bash setup.sh</code>.